Image & Design Tools

 What is this tool?

-Image Optimizer / Compressor is a browser-first tool for compress, convert, and resize local images in the browser.
+Image Optimizer is a browser-first tool for compress, resize, and convert local images to WebP in the browser.
 It fits into the image and design workflow and keeps the main task on one page.

 How to use it